 The technological advancements in agriculture have resulted in higher yields but lower ecological efficiency and nutritional value.
 Little innovations in later sectors such as integrating ecological functions in the production systems have crippled...

-Theib Oweis is water resources planning and management scientist with over 40 years of experience in research, development, and capacity building.
-His expertise is in management of water for agriculture, specifically water-scarce dry environment.
-Currently, he directs the Integrated Water and Land Management program at ICARDA out of Amman, Jordan.
+Dr. Theib Oweis is water resources planning and management scientist with over 40 years of experience in research, development, and capacity building.
+His expertise is in the management of water for agriculture, specifically water-scarce dry environments.

-He was professor of irrigation and drainage engineering at the University of Jordan and is founder of Dar-Arai Irrigation and Water Consulting in Jordan.
-He served as distinguished guest professor at the Tottori University in Japan.
+He has also served as professor of irrigation and drainage engineering at the University of Jordan, distinguished guest professor at the Tottori University in Japan, and is founder of Dar-Arai Irrigation and Water Consulting in Jordan.

 Dr. Oweis is a member of several scientific associations, including the American Society of Civil Engineering and the Jordan Engineers Association.
 He is a recipient of a number of awards and honors for his contributions to the field.
 He received his Ph.D. in agricultural and irrigation engineering from Utah State University.